vidyabhandary/blog/_posts/2022-06-06-MyImpressions.md

 date: 2022-06-06
 ---

-### My impressions - Becoming the Speaking Superstar
+### I believe one of the signs of a great session is when you find yourself ruminating over what you have heard from the speaker.

 [Lean2LeadPune](https://www.linkedin.com/in/lean2lead-pune-bbb92a169/) organized a live session with [Nancy Katyal](https://www.linkedin.com/in/nancykatyal).
 The topic was "Becoming a Speaking Superstar".

-I believe one of the signs of a great session is when you find yourself ruminating over what you have heard from the speaker.

 This was my experience and following are _some_ of the key inspiring ideas -